LinguaPhylo/linguaPhylo.github.io/about.md

 If you are working in LPhyStudio, you do not need to add `data` and `model` keywords and curly brackets to define the code blocks.
-We are supposed to add the lines without the `data {  }` and `model {  }` to the field at the bottom of the window, where the `data` and `model` tabs in the GUI are used to specify which block we are working on.
+We are supposed to add the lines without the `data {  }` and `model {  }` to the the command line console at the bottom of the window, where the `data` and `model` tabs in the GUI are used to specify which block we are working on.

 But if you are writing scripts into a file, then these two keywords are necessary.
 You may see some example files containing no `data` block.